IQSS/dataverse/doc/sphinx-guides/source/api/curation-labels.rst

 ==========================

 When the :ref:`:AllowedCurationLabels <:AllowedCurationLabels>` setting has been used to define Curation Labels, this API can be used to set these labels on draft datasets.
-Superusers can define which set of labels are allowed for a given datasets in a collection/an individual dataset using the api described in the :doc:`dataverses-datasets` section.
+Superusers can define which set of labels are allowed for a given datasets in a collection/an individual dataset using the api described in the :doc:`/admin/dataverses-datasets` section.
 The API here can be used by curators/those who have permission to publish the dataset to get/set/change/delete the label currently assigned to a draft dataset.

 This functionality is intended as a mechanism to integrate the Dataverse software with an external curation process/application: it is a way to make the state of a draft dataset,